leotiger/lingua-forge/README.md

 # Lingua Forge

+> **Version 2.1.2 — stable, feature-frozen, open for testing.**
+> This release is considered stable and suitable for production use.
+The feature set is frozen: no new functionality will be added until community feedback and real-world usage on this version have been gathered.
+Bug reports, compatibility reports, and pull requests are very welcome.

 > **A note on WordPress.org.**
 > Multilingual support is a fundamental need for any publishing platform.
 Gutenberg's name honours Johannes Gutenberg not merely for inventing a press, but for making the dissemination of knowledge possible at scale — a mission that stops at a language boundary if the platform does not natively cross it.
 We believe first-class multilingual support belongs in WordPress Core and in Gutenberg itself, not perpetually deferred to a third-party plugin ecosystem.
 >